mladimatija/nextjs-github-repo-search/README.md

 # NextJS Github Repo Search

-A simple app that searches Github for repositories based on any keyword.
-Built using NextJS while exploring new technologies - Chakra UI, Zod and tRPC.
+A simple app that searches GitHub for repositories based on any keyword.
+Built using Next.js 16, React 19, Chakra UI v3, and TanStack Query.
-For simplicity sake all potentially configurable values are kept inside the app - only `NEXT_PUBLIC_GITHUB_TOKEN` was extracted as a env variable (see [Installation](#Installation)).
+For simplicity’s sake all potentially configurable values are kept inside the app - only `NEXT_PUBLIC_GITHUB_TOKEN` was extracted as an env variable (see [Installation](#Installation)).

-Challenge here was trying to recreate api request throttling functionality while using tRPC (tanstack-query underneath), which does not support any kind of debouncing/throttling natively ([nor it will](https://github.com/TanStack/query/issues/3331)).
+The challenge here was implementing API request debouncing functionality with TanStack Query, which does not support debouncing/throttling natively ([nor it will](https://github.com/TanStack/query/issues/3331)).
+Solved by debouncing the search input value using the `use-debounce` library.

 [LogoAI](https://www.logoai.com/) was used to generate app logo.